Aminocd/slate/source/index.html.md

-store-name | The name of the store where the cancelled product was sold product-id | The ID of the product that was cancelled product-discontinual-id | The ID of the product_discontinual that created the product_cancellation product-name | The name of the cancelled product cancellation-message | The message explaining why the product was cancelled with-advance-notice | Whether there was advance notice of the product's cancellation given to those holding the currency that was redeemable in the product, in order to give them the opportunity to spend their currency on the product before its cancellation created-at | The time and date when the product cancellation was cancelled
+store-name | The name of the store where the cancelled product was sold product-id | The ID of the product that was cancelled product-discontinual-id | The ID of the product_discontinual that created the product_cancellation cancellation-message | The message explaining why the product was cancelled with-advance-notice | Whether there was advance notice of the product's cancellation given to those holding the currency that was redeemable in the product, in order to give them the opportunity to spend their currency on the product before its cancellation created-at | The time and date when the product cancellation was cancelled